cbxoi/DB6083_project/report.md

 #### Difficulties

 1. We suppose that the same items are stored in the same location.
-It`s known that in the real Logistics and transportation system, here`s a dispatch problem.
+It's known that in the real Logistics and transportation system, here`s a dispatch problem.
 The system needs to choose a appropriate warehouse and assign a delivery for clients.
 But we cant handle this.